Miscellaneous Software

 Give the -a argument to append to any existing clipboard text.

-Give the -- argument if you want to actually put "-l", "-f", "-e" or "-a" into the clipboard.
+Give the -- argument if you want to actually put "-l", "-f", "-e", "-a" or "--" into the clipboard.

 Usage 2: SetClip -f [-l] [-a] [--] <filename>